liaoguiqiu/Unsupervised_object/README.md

 python eval.py

-same train/eval procedure applies to train_dino_x.py  and eval_dino_x.py
+same train/eval procedure applies to train_dino_x.py  and eval_dino_x.py, which are implementations of different versions of Dinosaur